Minister’s Notes

 Friends–

 I’m having a super-busy Wednesday, but it’s also a day full of gratitude for the congregation you have built and invited me to share with you.
-I love the life we are building together, and I love how all of your contributions make our place and the ways we share it beautiful.
+I love the life we are building together, and I love how all of your contributions make our place and the ways we share it beautifully.

 I hope you are enjoying this mild late spring day.